Blursoftwares/JAVASCRIPT/13-error-handling/projects/basic-error-handling.md

 try {
     // Code that may throw an error
 } catch (error) {
-    // Handle the error
+    // Handle the error if one occurs
 } finally {
-    // Code that will run regardless of an error console.log("This will always run.");
+    // Code that will run regardless of an error console.log("This will always run."); // This runs whether an error occurred or not }
-}
 ```